 On October 1st of each year, email notification will be sent to all enrolled university students, faculty, staff, and guests with a university email address.
 The email will include a single-click link to the most recent Annual Campus Security and Fire Safety Report titled for the year of its publishing.
-The report will include parking facilities, that is within the campus or immediately adjacent to and accessible from the campus; and/or (4) on certain non-campus property.
+The report will include certain crime statistics for the three previous calendar years for crimes reported to have occurred on-campus property, on-campus residential housing, certain public property, and at certain non-campus property and buildings owned or controlled by the university.